rhubarb-geek-nz/bucket/README.md

 It is intended for private use, not on the public internet.

-The Kestel listener is configured using [appsettings.json](appsettings.json)
+The Kestrel listener is configured using [appsettings.json](appsettings.json)

 It uses Aot, minimal ASP.NET and Docker to create a modern deployment.